hecklawert-lab/AzureCLI-lab/README.md

 </p>

 ## Content of the repo
-This repo contains scripts for Azure CLI:
+This repo contains scripts for Azure CLI

-00 - Azure CLI Backup scripts
+### 00 - Azure CLI Backup scripts
+A bunch of scripts to recover backups from VMs, Postgres or FileShares